-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended September 30, 2021 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission File Number: 001-39062

-FREQUENCY THERAPEUTICS, INC. (Exact Name of Registrant as Specified in its Charter) Delaware 47-2324450 (State or other jurisdiction of (I.R.S.
-Employer Identification No.) incorporation or organization) 75 Hayden Avenue, Suite 300 Lexington, MA 02421 (Address of principal executive offices) (Zip Code) (781) 315-4600 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Trading Symbol(s) Title of each class Name of each exchange on which registered Common Stock, \$0.001 par value per share The Nasdaq Stock Market LLC (The Nasdaq Global Select FREQ Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer П Accelerated filer П Non-accelerated filer X Smaller reporting company \times

-Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-As of November 8, 2021, the registrant had 34,602,285 shares of common stock, \$0.001 par value per share, outstanding.
+k One) X QUARTERLY REPORT PURSUANT TO 1934 SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE A CT OF For the e quarterly period ended Marc OR ch 31, 2022 TRANSITION REPORT PURSUANT TO 1934 SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE A ACT OF on period from ommission File Number: 001-3 to 39062 THERAPI me of Registrant as Specified i EUTICS, INC. Delaware (State or other jurisdiction of incorporation or organization) 47-2324450 (I.R.S.
+Employer Identification No.) 75 Hayden Avenue, Suite 300 Lexington, MA (Address of principal executive offices) 02421 (Zip Code) (Registran (781) 315-4600 at's telephone number, includin ng area code) Securities registered pursuant to Section 12(b) of the e Act: Title of each class Trading Symbol(s) Name of each exchange on which registere d Common Stock, \$0.001 par value per share FREQ The Nasdaq Stock Market LLC (The Nasdaq G Market) lobal Select 1934 requi Indicate by check mark whether the registrant: (1) h during the preceding 12 months (or for such shorter perements for the past 90 days.
+Yes \boxtimes No \square as filed all reports required to be criod that the registrant was requ e filed by Section 13 or 15(d) of the Securities Excired to file such reports), and (2) has been subject t hange Act of to such filing 405 offiles) Indicate by check mark whether the registrant has soft Regulation S-T ($\S232.405$ of this chapter) during the Yes \boxtimes No \square ubmitted electronically every Int preceding 12 months (or for suc teractive Data File required to be submitted pursual the shorter period that the registrant was required to nt to Rule submit such Indicate by check mark whether the registrant is a lanerging growth company.
+See the definitions of "large any" in Rule 12b-2 of the Exchange Act. arge accelerated filer, an accelerated filer," "accelerated filer," ated filer, a non-accelerated filer, smaller reporting iler," "smaller reporting company," and "emerging company, or growth Large e accelerated filer Accelerated filer Non- accelerated filer Smaller reporting company \boxtimes Emerging growth company \boxtimes If an or rev emerging growth company, indicate by check mark if t vised financial accounting standards provided pursuant he registrant has elected not to uto Section 13(a) of the Exchang ise the extended transition period for complying with e Act. \square th any new Indicate by check mark whether the registrant is a sl hell company (as defined in Rule e 12b-2 of the Exchange Act).
+Yes □ No ⊠ As of April 27, 2022, the registrant had 34,976,409 shares of common stock, \$0.001 par value per share, outstanding. - 7.5 of April 27, 2022, the registratic flag 54,970,409 Shares of common stock, 90.001 a pai vario per snare, outstanding.